Yale Lock Troubleshooting: Expert Step by Step Guidelines

 You may need to turn off other apps with Bluetooth access and reconnect later if required or disable other active devices until pairing is complete.

-Common Nest Yale Lock Problems and Troubleshooting
+Nest Yale Lock Problems and Troubleshooting

 1. The lock is not pairing.